 - How does the Haggadah act as an antidote to Amnesia?

-Assessment: Ticket to Exit: Based on what we discussed today, why is this text such a central idea to the Passover celebration?
+4. Assessment: Based on what we discussed today, why is this text such a central idea to the Passover celebration?
 How can we connect this to the experience of Jews in the Soviet Union?

 Workshops are provided during the project process to help clarify concepts, answer questions, and share information.
 Workshops for each project differ depending on student needs, but can include lectures, creating graphic organizers, and group discussions.